Last updated

 • Christmas Day (December 25).

-• “Response Time” measures how long it takes Redocly to respond to support emails sent by you to team@redocly.com.
-It is measured as the average time to respond to the support emails sent by you for the billing cycle, from the time the email was sent rounded up to the nearest normal business hour (Monday through Friday 9am to 5pm central time and excluding Holidays) unless otherwise negotiated.
+• “Response Time” measures how long it takes Redocly to respond to support emails sent by Customer to team@redocly.com.
+It is measured as the average time to respond to the support emails sent by Customer for the billing cycle, from the time the email was sent rounded up to the nearest normal business hour (Monday through Friday 9am to 5pm Central Time and excluding Holidays).

 Redocly SLA Exclusions